 - Entries on "Mathematics as Religion," "Religious Mathematicians," and "Religious Writings" for the Encyclopedia of Mathematics and Society.
 Ed.
 Sarah Greenwald and Jill Thomley.
 Pasadena CA: Salem, 2011.

 - "Giving Wings to Logic: Mary Everest Boole's Propagation and Fulfillment of a Legacy."
 British Journal for the History of Science.
 43 (Mar 2010): 49-74.
-Link to the abstract.
+Abstract

 - "Triangulating the Contribution of George Salmon to Victorian Disputes on Mathematics, Evolution, and Liberal Theology."
 Nineteenth Century Contexts.
 31 (Sep 2009): 251-69.
-Link to the introduction.
+Introduction

 - "'A Finite Universe?': Riemannian Geometry and the Modernist Theology of Ernest William Barnes."
 British Journal for the History of Science.
 38 (Jun 2005): 1-21.
-Link to the abstract.
+Abstract

 - Director, LGBTQ studies, 2009-2012